hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # Intro: Jeremy Ellis (@rocksetta) TinyML Teacher Feedback 2022
 Follow with this link <a href="https://hpssjellis.github.io/jeremy-ellis-tinyML-teacher-feedback-2022/">hpssjellis.github.io/jeremy-ellis-tinyML-teacher-feedback-2022/</a><br>
 I am Jeremy Ellis, Twitter <a href="https://twitter.com/rocksetta">@rocksetta</a>, <a href="https://github.com/hpssjellis">Github Profile</a>, <a href="https://rocksetta.com/">www.rocksetta.com</a>, <a href="https://www.youtube.com/c/Rocksetta/videos"> Youtube Rocksetta Playlist</a><br>
-I feel I have one gift, and that is the ability to teach complex things that I understand to 10 year olds!
+I feel I have one gift, and that is the ability to teach complex things that I understand to others!
 The problem is getting me to understand it!<br>
 I am still a bit stuck on Quantum Computing, my Github about Quantum is <a href="https://github.com/hpssjellis/my-examples-for-quantum-computing">here.</a>

 I presently teach: 3D Printing, Animation, Game Development (Coding) and Robotics with Machine Learning

-I strongly feel University Undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
+I strongly feel university Undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
 Unfortunately, simplification often results in a loss of big picture knowledge and capability.<br><br>

 <b>So the challenge is: how to simplify ML without losing computing flexibility. </b>